 These jobs tend to yield a steady/higher income, which may help married couples avoid financial arguments.
 These careers also typically require a high level of communication, which is likely to also play a role in keeping the marriage together.

-At the Law Offices of Nancy J. Bickford, we have represented clients from a variety of walks of life and numerous professions.
+At Bickford Blado & Botros, we have represented clients from a variety of walks of life and numerous professions.
 Whether you were prone to divorce or not, facing divorce can be very difficult so it’s important to remember that you are not alone in the divorce process.
 Please contact us if you are considering a divorce from your spouse, a legal separation, or have questions regarding child custody and visitation.
 Nancy J. Bickford is the only Certified Family Law Specialist (CFLS) in San Diego County who is also a licensed Certified Public Accountant (CPA) with a Master of Business Administration (MBA).
 Don’t settle for less when determining your rights.
 Call 858-793-8884 in Del Mar, Carmel Valley, North County or San Diego.